 The land and buildings belong to the Trustees, which are the Archdiocese of Liverpool.
-However, in accordance with guidance issued by the ESFA in conjunction with section 17 of FRS 102; Substance over legal form, the land and buildings have been included in these accounts at the valuation, carried out, on the 1 April 2001.
+However, in accordance with guidance issued by the ESFA in conjunction with section 17 of FRS 102; Substance over legal form, the land and buildings which was classed as deemed cost on transition to FRS102 in July 2020 included in these accounts at the valuation, carried out, on the 1 April 2001.